-Will discounters like Aldi rule in Oz?
+Will discounters like Aldi take over the Australian market

 Over the past few years discounters like Aldi have had a major impact on the Australian grocery retail sector.
 The latest survey by UBS/AFGC estimated that Woolworths and Coles collectively lost more than $500m in sales to Aldi in the last financial year.
 This precipitous decline in sales and profit is unlikely to abate without substantial change to the strategies these business employ.